Glossary

 • Technical manipulation

-• Disinformation.
+• Disinformation

 • Malevolent rhetoric

-• Symbolic acts
+• Symbolic actions

 Staff secondment by the Psychological Defence Agency to another country means that we have employees or representatives who are temporarily posted there.
 These individuals act as an extension of the organisation and provide local knowledge, translation, cultural understanding and practical support.
 They can be responsible for coordinating projects, managing logistics or serving as contacts between different parties.
 Seconded staff are valuable in facilitating international collaboration.

 Total defence is the activity needed to prepare Sweden for war and consists of military and civil defence.
-Sweden’s defence is a matter for the whole of society.
+Sweden’s defence is a matter concerning the whole of society.
 Sweden’s total defence shall protect and defend the country, human life and health, society’s functions, democracy and human rights.
 If total defence works well and if the outside world knows that this is the case, the inclination of others to attack or exert pressure on Sweden will diminish.

 Freedom of expression means that all inhabitants, regardless of their age, have the right to express themselves, access and disseminate information and opinions.
 You shall not be punished for your political statements.
 In Sweden, freedom of expression is protected by the Constitution, as it is in most other countries.
 This means that the law is more difficult for politicians to change than other laws.